CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 forward to working with you.
 We will work to more explicitly open up our (small) pieces of proprietary theming / branding / CSS over time.

+### How do I get commit access ?

+Please poke us on IRC with your TDF commit credentials, and your github name, and we'll get you setup.
+We want TDF committership to transfer to Collabora Online, and we welcome and honor all who wish to to contribute.

 ### How do I get a say in the project ?